 At the end of 2009, Israel joined another IMF plan, "Voluntary Arrangement for the Purchase and Sale of SDRs".
 Within the framework of this plan, the State of Israel may be asked to buy or sell some SDRs from other IMF members, as instructed by the IMF.
-These transactions are recorded in the balance of "Special Drawing Rights (SDRs)".
+These transactions are recorded in the balance of SDRs.

-Under this Arrangement, Israel's SDR holdings may range from 50 percent up to a maximum of 145 percent of total SDRs allocated by the IMF to Israel (the IMF allocated a total of SDR 884 million).
+Under this Arrangement, Israel's SDR holdings may range from 50 percent up to a maximum of 145 percent of total SDRs allocated by the IMF to Israel (the total being SDR 884 million).
 The IMF has undertaken to consult with Israel before making any purchase or sale of SDRs in the context of the plan.